Defeat the winter doldrums and involve all five senses in this fun winter writing activity for preschoolers, Kindergarten and elementary age students.

 - If your friend knew nothing about winter, what would YOU tell him/her?

 - What “little bit of winter” would you save?

 We then take the story discussion a bit deeper by considering the five senses in a pre-writing mini-lesson.

 Describing Winter Using the Five Senses

-Think about the five senses, and discuss what winter looks like, feels like, sounds like, smells like, and tastes like.
-Everyone has different experiences with winter–particularly depending on where you live, so there are no right or wrong answers, and all ideas are considered.
+Think about the five senses, and discuss how winter looks, feels, sounds, smells, and tastes.
+Everyone has different experiences with winter, and where you plays a huge role, so there are no right or wrong answers.
+All ideas are considered.

-If doing this activity with a group, this step works well as a shared writing activity on a whiteboard (for example), or you could have the kids do the activity independently on the printable included in the five senses winter download.
+If you’re doing this activity with a group, this step works well as a shared writing activity on a whiteboard.
+Alternately, you could have the kids do the activity independently on the printable included in the five senses Describing Winter printable.